 Exmoor National Park

-With grand hills, pretty streams and no shortage of seclusion, you could pick a different picnic spot each day for a decade in our nearest national park.
+With grand hills, pretty streams, and no shortage of seclusion, you could pick a different picnic site each day for a decade in our nearest national park.
 Indeed, your choice for a lunch stop might depend on whether you prefer lofty views or a quiet forest clearing.
 On baking hot summer days though, little beats taking off those boots and dipping your feet in a cool stream!
 Watersmeet is ideal for this, which was one of the top 5 locations in our previous special Exmoor blog.

 A pretty 40-acre lake is as popular with walkers as it is with nature lovers and anglers, offering lovely scenery and an ideal gentle trail, should you fancy a nice leisurely stroll before pausing for lunch.
 The lake is beautifully clear, supplying drinking water to nearby Barnstaple.
 For those who enjoy fly fishing, it also has a healthy stock of good-sized brown trout too.
 For the ultimate fresh fish supper, you could even bring a disposable barbeque and cook your catch in the nearby picnic area!
 More information can be found on the South West Lakes Trust site here.